scverse/scvi-tools/docs/user_guide/models/diagvi.md

 - a weight $w_{ij} \in (0, 1]$ reflecting the confidence of the link
 - a sign $s_{ij} \in [-1, 1]$ specifying whether the interaction is associative ($s_{ij} = 1$) or repressive ($s_{ij} = -1$)

-The graph loss encourages embeddings $v_i$ and $v_j$ of linked features to be close in latent space, with strength modulated by edge weights and signs.
-Unrelated features are pushed apart.
+The graph loss encourages the inner product between embeddings $v_i$ and $v_j$ of linked features to be large and positive for $s_{ij} > 0$ and large and negative for $s_{ij} < 0$, with strength modulated by edge weights.

 ### Unbalanced optimal transport
-To align ensure the alignment of cells from different modalities in the latent space, DiagVI leverages UOT and minimizes the de-biased Sinkhorn divergence between latent distributions using the GeomLoss library.
+To ensure robust alignment of cells from different modalities within a shared latent space, DiagVI leverages unbalanced optimal transport (UOT).
+Specifically, it minimizes the de-biased Sinkhorn divergence between latent distributions using the GeomLoss library [^ref2].

-Key hyperparameters:
+Two key parameters determine the behavior of the Sinkhorn divergence:
-- `blur`: entropic regularization controlling transport smoothness,
+- `blur` - the entropic regularization strength, which controls the smoothness of the transport plan,
-- `reach`: marginal relaxation penalizing deviations from mass conservation.
+- `reach` - the marginal relaxation parameter, which penalizes deviations from strict mass conservation.

-This formulation naturally handles unequal cell numbers and modality-specific populations.
+Although the user has the flexibility to manually specify these parameters, DiagVI uses by default the heuristic strategy introduced in [ott-jax](https://ott-jax.readthedocs.io/).
+Here, `blur` is dynamically calculated at each optmization step from the cost matrix and `reach` is subsequently derived as a function of `blur`.

 ### Classifier
+When DiagVI is trained in a semi-supervised setting, a simple cell type classifier predicting label $y$ from cell latent vector $z$ is integrated into the model and trained jointly wth the generative model.

 ## Descriptive model
 <span style="color:red"> TODO: plate model </span>